livebg/smailer/README.md

 ### Install the Gem

-For Rails 3 projects, update your Gemfile and add:
+For Rails 3 projects, add the following to your `Gemfile`:

 	gem 'smailer'